rrthomas/DarkGlass/doc/Installation.md

 # Installation

-To install DarkGlass you’ll need Perl, Python, Git and ImageMagick installed.
+To install DarkGlass you’ll need Perl, Python and Git.

-You will also need the following Perl packages: CGI.pm, File::Slurp, File::MimeInfo, Image::ExifTool, DateTime, HTML::Tiny, XML::LibXSLT, XML::Atom, PDF::API2.
+You will also need the following Perl packages: File::Slurp, File::MimeInfo, HTML::Parser and HTML::Tagset.

 Finally, you'll need the Python package Hulot, which can be installed from PyPI with `pip install hulot`.